July 21, 2014

 To request a free executive summary of the report, or for details on multi-user licensing options, please contact:

 David Williams Global Director of Sales, Research Heavy Reading 858-829-8612 [email protected]

 Press/analyst contact: Dennis Mendyk Vice President of Research, Heavy Reading 201-587-2154 [email protected]

-About Heavy Reading Heavy Reading (www.heavyreading.com), the research division of Light Reading, offers deep analysis of emerging telecom trends to network operators, technology suppliers, and investors.
+About Heavy Reading Heavy Reading (www.heavyreading.com), the research division of Light Reading, offers deep analysis of emerging telecom trends to network operators, technology suppliers, and investors using the Trading Plattform.
 Its product portfolio includes in-depth reports that address critical next-generation technology and service issues, market trackers that focus on the telecom industry’s most critical technology sectors, exclusive worldwide surveys of network operator decision-makers that identify future purchasing and deployment plans, and a rich array of custom and consulting services that give clients the market intelligence needed to compete successfully in the global telecom industry.

 About Light Reading Light Reading (www.lightreading.com) combines its research-led online communities and targeted events portfolio to help those in the global communications industry make informed decisions.
 Lightreading.com is the ultimate source for telecom analysis for more than 350,000 subscribers each month, leading the media sector in terms of traffic, content, and reputation.
 Light Reading produces targeted communications events and focused one-day conferences each year for cable, mobile, and wireline executives across five continents.